Batmanian/KeithDunstan/src/posts/supporting-a-column/6-strictly-personal-columns.md

-‘Billy replied, “Well, brother, as your friend is not a candidate, you can appease your conscience by giving your number two vote for me.”’ ' ' | - | o g
+‘Billy replied, “Well, brother, as your friend is not a candidate, you can appease your conscience by giving your number two vote for me.”’
-~Sir Arthur said that his favourite Billy Hughes story was a true

-incident that took place one night at the Hotel Canberra.
+Sir Arthur said that his favourite Billy Hughes story was a true incident that took place one night at the Hotel Canberra.
 ‘We were sitting there together in his room when the porter came in and said, “Mr Hughes, there’s a man in the lounge and he says you both humped bags together in Queensland and he wants five shillings for food and bed."
 "Very well,” said Billy, “bring them up and I'll seec whether they are worth it."
 Before I went in to see Sir Arthur, one of his friends said: ‘For Heaven’s sake, don’t forget to ask him about the Innisfail goat.’
 “Actually it wasn’t Innisfail,” said Sir Arthur, ‘but, you see, in this North Queensland town, the Shire Clerk and the local Irish priest, a very popular man, were good friends.
 They used to meet every Friday.
 The Shire Clerk was secretary of the local Masonic Lodge.

 The priest lived in one of those Queensland houses, up on stilts, and one day he called the Shire Clerk: “I am speaking to you in my ~ official capacity,” he said.
 “There’s a goat dead underneath the presbytery, and it is not improving with age.
 From its mean, hungry appearance, I'd say it escaped from the Temple.”
 “The Clerk replied, “As a member of the Church I understand it is your official duty to look after the burial of the dead.
 Why worry me?”